Cellou Dalein Diallo: Opposition leader

 Diallo tried to hold a meeting in Kerouane in June 2009, but the junta did not allow him to do so; it also would not let him stay overnight in Kankan.
 After junta leader Moussa Dadis Camara suggested in August 2009 that he might stand as a presidential candidate in the planned 2010 election, Diallo urged him not to do so, saying that the election's "transparency and reliability ... require[d] the administration's neutrality and impartiality".
 After spending time in France and Senegal, he returned to Conakry on 13 September 2009 and was greeted at the airport by about 60,000 supporters.

 On 28 September 2009, Diallo participated in a massive opposition protest in Conakry, which was directed against Camara's suspected aspirations to run for president in 2010.
 He was injured at the protest, in which soldiers opened fire on the protesters and allegedly killed 157 people; three of his ribs were reportedly broken.
 Subsequently, he was barred from leaving the country for medical treatment on 30 September, but soon afterwards he was transported to Dakar aboard the Senegalese presidential plane, and from there he was flown to Paris for treatment.

 Diallo placed first in the first round of the 2010 presidential election, but he was defeated by Alpha Condé in the second round.

 On 25 July 2015, Diallo was named as the UFDG's candidate for the 2015 presidential election at a party congress; he was also re-elected to lead the party for another five years.

 The UFDG nominated Diallo as president in the 2020 Guinean presidential election.
 Diallo received only 33% of the vote but declared himself the victor.
 This prompted riots which led to over 30 deaths as well as barricades around Diallo's home and the UFDG's headquarters.
 Ten days after the election, Diallo's house arrest was lifted.

-In September 2021, Cellou Dalein Diallo supports the putschists who carried out the 2021 coup.
+In September 2021, Cellou Dalein Diallo supported the putschists who carried out the 2021 coup.